tlamedia/gtm-kit/readme.txt

 Enhancements:

 * Add option til select the Google business vertical value to include in all items.
 This is used for Google Ads remarketing.
+* Add option to add a prefix to the item IDs.

 = 1.4.5 =